 But first things first:

-True perennials are herbaceous plants (herbaceous simply means that they lack woody stems) that die back down to their roots every winter and return each spring, year after year.
-Spring sees their triumphant return, with new growth for the new growing season, and most come equipped with plenty of blooms.
-Technically, woody plants such as trees and shrubs are classified as perennials as well, but we’ll be focusing on herbaceous perennials in this post.
+True perennials are herbaceous plants (herbaceous means that they lack woody stems) that survive more than one season, whether as an evergreen or by dying back down to their roots every winter.
+Spring sees new growth for the new growing season, and most come equipped with plenty of blooms.
+Technically, any plant is classified as a perennial if it survives more than one season, but we’ll be focusing on herbaceous flowering perennials in this post.

-So without any further ado, here are 8 of our favorite perennial varieties!
+So without any further ado, here are 9 of our favorite flowering perennial varieties!

 The Saucy Wine and Saucy Red Salvia from the Southern Living Plant Collection are some of our favorite Salvias.
 You’d be hard-pressed to find a better Salvia (or even perennial) than these two varieties.
 They’re naturally compact, sterile, and self-cleaning.
 Meaning that once they’re established, there’s not much you’ll need to do to keep them looking great.
 They begin to bloom in late spring, and keep blooming until the first frost of the year.
 Icing on the cake, they grow like wildfire, and they’ll become even more impressive with each passing year.